pratiksingh94/mesh-c2/README.md

 ```

 - You can see the output on the implant logs
+- You can also see all implants end up having same amount of peers after few minutes (rounds of gossiping), because they will be share with each other and synced
 - Replace `whoami` with any command you want to send to the implants
 - Adjust the URL/port if your C2 server is running elsewhere